grote/seedvault-LFB/README.md

 If the reference count of a chunk reaches `0`, we can delete it from storage as it isn't used by a backup anymore.

+References are only stored in this local chunks cache.
+If the cache is lost (or not available after restoring), it can be repopulated by inspecting all backup archives and setting the reference count to the number of backup archives a chunk is referenced from.

 When making a backup pass and hitting the files cache, we need to check that all chunks are still available on storage.